keptn/keptn.github.io/content/docs/0.16.x/bridge/manage_sequences/index.md

 Mandatory fields:

 * Start at - Defines the start date and time from when the evaluation is performed.
-Has to be before the end date.
+Must be before the end date.
 * End at - Defines the end date and time until when the evaluation is performed.
-Has to be after the start date.
+Must be after the start date.

 Optional fields: